diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 5. Thread termination rule.
 Any action in a thread happens-before any other thread `detects` that thread has terminated, either by successfully return from Thread.join or by Thread.isAlive returning false.
 6. Interruption rule.
-A thread calling interrupt on another thread happens-before the interrupted thread `detects` the interrupt (either by having InterruptedException tHRown, or invoking isInterrupted or interrupted).
+A thread calling interrupt on another thread happens-before the interrupted thread `detects` the interrupt (either by having InterruptedException thrown, or invoking isInterrupted or interrupted).
 7. Finalizer rule.
 The end of a constructor for an object happens-before the start of the finalizer for that object.
 8. Transitivity.